pandey-ankit/helidon-mp/generate-project/generate-project.md

     ```
     ![list JDK](images/list-jdk.png)

     > The JDK with * *asterisk* in the beginning is your default JDK.
 If you have any other JDK then graalvmeejdk, then change the default JDK version by running the below command.
+Please use the shown version of graalvmeejdk, as it may different then what is shown in command.

     ```bash
-    <copy>csruntimectl java set graalvmeejdk-17.0.4</copy>
+    <copy>csruntimectl java set graalvmeejdk-17.0.4.1</copy>
     ```
 9. To configure the required maven, copy and paste the following command in the terminal.
     ```bash
     <copy>wget https://dlcdn.apache.org/maven/maven-3/3.8.6/binaries/apache-maven-3.8.6-bin.tar.gz
     tar -xzvf apache-maven-3.8.6-bin.tar.gz
-    PATH=~/myproject/apache-maven-3.8.6/bin:$PATH
-    cd ~</copy>
+    PATH=~/helidon-project/myproject/apache-maven-3.8.6/bin:$PATH</copy>
     ```
     ![configure maven](images/configure-maven.png)